icefallgames/SCICompanion/SCICompanion/Docs/source/pics.rst

         ...
     )

-You can also use the :func:`DrawPic` kernel, or the drawPic method on :class:`Rm`.
+You can also use the :func:`DrawPic` kernel, or the drawPic method on :class:`Room`.

 .. |palette| image:: /images/PaletteButton.png